Honda, Nissan aim to close merger talks in June 2025, source says

 Foxconn decided to pause the approach after it sent a delegation to meet with Renault in France, Bloomberg News reported on Friday.

+Shares in Honda ended up 3.8%, Nissan rose 1.6% and Mitsubishi Motors gained 5.3% on Monday after the news reports on the details of the planned merger, while the benchmark Nikkei was up 1.2%.

-(Reporting by Maki Shiraki; Additional reporting by Norihiko Shirouzu; Writing by Kantaro Komiya; Editing by Jamie Freed and Christian Schmollinger)
+(Reporting by Maki Shiraki; Additional reporting by Sakura Murakami; Writing by Kantaro Komiya; Editing by Jamie Freed and Christian Schmollinger)